New products, processes and inventions (including patents)

 10. Can I show my product, process or invention to a potential licensee to see if it is worthwhile to patent it?
 After you have filed your patent application, yes.
 If you do so before filing the application, you must first have a confidentiality agreement in place, otherwise your product, process or invention is no longer new, and no longer eligible to be patented.

 11. How do I make an application to register a patent?
-You can file the application online or download an application form from IP Australia's website.
+You can lodge the application online on IP Australia's website.
 You can also engage a patent attorney to file the application for you.

 12. How do I indicate on my product that a patent is pending and how does it help me?
 You can show 'patent pending' on your product.
 This notifies the public that the item upon which it appears is the subject of a pending patent application.
 It puts a potential 'copycat' on notice that the patent holder, once the patent is granted, may commence infringement proceedings against the 'copycat'.